-CWP Renewables is investigating the potential to develop, construct and operate a solar photovoltaic renewable energy facility situated 15 km North of Albury in the Greater Hume Shire area.
-The proposed Glenellen Solar Farm will convert energy from the sun into electricity, with a capacity of c.
+The proposed Glenellen Solar Farm situated 15 km North of Albury in the Greater Hume Shire area will convert energy from the sun into electricity, with a capacity of c.
 180 to 200 MW.
 This will be refined during the project design and development stage.

 In recent months we have undertaken preliminary studies of the project area including biodiversity, elevation surveying (i.e. contour mapping) and hydrology.